zer2/fantasy-basketball-optimizer/about/turnovers.md

 It would be correct to say that given an across the board advantage, a drafter is more likely to lose turnovers than other categories.
 However, as discussed before, it is a fallacy to imply anything causal from that statement.

 Let's say a drafter has a significant advantage across all categories except turnovers, for which they have a significant disadvantage.
 It is undeniable that investing in turnovers would become less likely to improve performance, because it would be difficult to overcome their significant disadvantage.
-However, there is also a countervailing effect: the other counting statistics would also become less rewarding to invest in, because there is minimal room to improvement.
-If you are already winning say rebounds nine times out of ten, how much can you really gain by investing more in it?
+However, there is also a countervailing effect: the other counting statistics would also become less rewarding to invest in, because there would be minimal room to improvement.
+If you were already winning say rebounds nine times out of ten, how much could you really gain by investing more in it?
+Intuitively, I would guess that these effects are roughly equivalent and so would cancel each other out

-Intuitively, at least to me, it is not clear which of these effects is more significant

 ### 2B.
 Modeling the problem mathematically